10 Podcasts That Will Make Your Holiday Travel Less Dreadful

-If you love podcasts, you know there's no better way to get through a long run or your daily commute.
-And the best podcasts leave you craving more.
-But there are so many shows so many to choose from, it can be tough to find exactly what you're looking for.
+Because there are so many podcasts to choose from, it can be tough to find exactly what you're looking for.
 So we went to the pros: Here, a group of health and wellness experts—including doctors, nutritionists, a nurse, and a trainer—share the shows they've always got queued up.

 Recommended by: Christine Johnston, MD, an internist at Medical Center of the Rockies